w3f/Grants-Program/applications/native-bitcoin-vaults.md

 | 4. | Hosted Instances | We will host a `testnet` and `mainnet` instance of the full solution (as a standalone Substrate chain) for no less than 2 years |
 | 5. | EZ-Try | The hosted instances will have `EZ-Try`, which is our method of ensuring any level user can easily go to the app with no prerequisites and try it. (e.g. auto-faucet, auto-generate `xpubs`) |
 | 6. | Support & Maintenance | We will provide user support and maintain compatibility with Substrate releases for no less than 2 years |

+The following Extrinsics or RPC calls, with relevant UI functions, will be included in milestone #2.

+- **save_psbt** - receives `proposal_id` and the PSBT `payload`.
+Security here is not really important (only convenience).
+The intermediary PSBT files will be saved with the node but perhaps on IPFS and hashed on chain.
+They are all transient by nature and will be erased after they are broadcast or expired, the earlier of the two.
+PSBT wallets (such as Spectre Desktop/Caravan) typically require users to share the intermediate files through a side channel, like email or chat, so this will be a nice usability upgrade.
+- **finalize_tx** - recieves the `proposal_id` - PSBTs require a finalization step before broadcast.
+- **broadcast** - receives the `proposal_id` - this will broadcast the transaction to the in-built or configured Bitcoin Core node.
+- **save_finalize_broadcast** - the `save_psbt` function will also accept an optional flag for convenience so that if the node detects that the threshold is met with the provided approval, then the node should finalize and broadcast it.
+- **erase_vault** - receives `vault_id` - remove vault and any open proposals or PSBTs from storage
+- **cancel_trx** - receives `proposal_id` - remove any records and PSBTs associated with the transaction

 ## Future Plans
 ### Immediate Use